AdaptiveAILab/finn-domain-inference/README.md

-# MSC-Horuz
+# LabRotation-Horuz
-This is the repository for Cosku's master's thesis about inferring unknown conditions (such as the boundary condition) when modeling physical equations with FINN.
+This is the repository for Coşku's lab rotation about inferring unknown boundary conditions when modeling spatio-temporal PDEs with FINN.

-## FInite volume Neural Network (FINN)
+## Finite volume Neural Network (FINN)

-This repository contains the PyTorch code for models, training, and testing, and Python code for data generation to conduct the experiments as reported in the work [Composing Partial Differential Equations with Physics-Aware Neural Networks](...)
+This repository contains the PyTorch code for models, training, testing, and Python code for data generation to conduct the experiments as reported in the work [Inferring Boundary Conditions in Finite Volume Neural Networks](...)

+# Abstract

+Abstract.
+When modeling physical processes in spatially confined domains, the boundaries require distinct consideration through specifying appropriate boundary conditions (BCs).
+The finite volume neural network (FINN) is an exception among recent physics-aware neural network models: it allows the specification of arbitrary BCs.
+FINN is even able to generalize to modified BCs not seen during training, but requires them to be known during prediction.
+However, so far even FINN was not able to handle unknown BC values.
+Here, we extend FINN in order to infer BC values on-the-fly.
+This allows us to apply FINN in situations, where the BC values, such as the inflow rate of fluid into a simulated medium, is unknown.
+Experiments validate FINN’s ability to not only infer the correct values, but also to model the approximated Burgers’ and Allen- Cahn equations with higher accuracy compared to competitive pure ML and physics-aware ML models.
+Moreover, FINN generalizes well beyond the BC value range encountered during training, even when trained on only one fixed set of BC values.
+Our findings emphasize FINN’s ability to reveal unknown relationships from data, thus offering itself as a process-explaining system.

+`Keywords:` Physics-aware neural networks · Boundary conditions · Retrospective inference · Partial differential equations · Inductive biases.

 If you find this repository helpful, please cite our work:

 ```
-@article{...,
-	author    = {...},
+@InProceedings{Horuz2022,
+    author    = {Coşku Can Horuz and Matthias Karlbauer and Timothy Praditia and Martin V. Butz and Sergey Oladyshkin and Wolfgang Nowak and Sebastian Otte},
+    booktitle = {International Conference on Artificial Neural Networks (ICANN)},
-	title     = {Composing Partial Differential Equations with Physics-Aware Neural Networks},
+    title     = {Inferring Boundary Conditions in Finite Volume Neural Networks},
-	journal   = {...},
-	year      = {...},
+    year      = {2022},
+    publisher = {Springer Nature Switzerland},
+    isbn      = {978-3-031-15919-0},
+    pages     = {538--549},
+    groups    = {confpeer}
 }
 ```